• Skip to primary navigation

 ×

-Home » Home Organization » 15 Minute Organizing » Twelve 15 Minute Kitchen Projects That Will Keep The Space Organized Always
+Home » Home Organization » 15 Minute Organizing » 12 - 15 Minute Kitchen Tasks That Will Keep The Space Organized Always

 Do you leave the plates in the sink after you eat?
-How about washing your pots and pans the next morning because you don't have time to do it right after you eat?
-This week we are going to talk about 15 minute kitchen projects that will keep the space organized.
+How about washing your pots and pans the following day because you don't have time to do it right after you eat?
+This week we will discuss 15 minute kitchen tasks that will keep the space organized.

 Follow along and see how you can find time in your day and what kitchen projects you can do to keep your space organized.
 You are in the kitchen so often throughout the day that taking an extra 15 minutes once a day to do some quick organizing or cleaning tasks isn't much time at all.

-First, let start with finding those 15 minutes per day.
-Pinpoint which time of day do you have more time.
-Is it in the morning before you make breakfast or is it after dinner at night time?
-Determining the lull that happens before and/or after a task in the kitchen will help you immensely.
+First, let's start with finding those 15 minutes per day.
+Pinpoint which time of day you have more time.
+Is it in the morning before you make breakfast or after dinner at night?
+Determining the lull that happens before and after a task in the kitchen will help you immensely.
 Below are eight times in the day you could do some organizing or cleaning.

-Finding 15-Minute Projects Timeslots To Do Your Organizing / Cleaning
+Finding 15 Minute Kitchen Tasks Timeslots To Do Your Organizing / Cleaning

 • Before making breakfast